Safeway: Safeway as a supermarket brand

 Beginning in 2018, Safeway and Albertsons began remodeling stores with a new theme that moved away from the "Lifestyle" decor first introduced in the early 2000s.
 The new theme features brighter colors and tiled backsplashes on department signage.
 The company has also begun to replace most of its lighting setup in favor of LEDs.
 Most older stores used fluorescent tubes in the main aisles with halogen spotlights in the departments or to accent display cases for a relaxed ambiance.
 The new standard is LED retrofit tubes for the old fluorescent fixtures, and completely replacing the halogen spot lamps with LED strips or office-style ceiling fixtures that focus on overall illumination instead of targeted, accented lighting.
 They also replaced lighting in employee areas and offices throughout 2021.

+In 2019, Safeway was ordered by a judge to pay a fine of $12 million after a Santa Clara County, California cashier was denied the right to sit.
+California state law guarantees the right of workers to have "suitable seats".

 In August 2021, Safeway launched FreshPass, a paid subscription service that allows for free unlimited delivery/pickup and gives members exclusive discounts and offers.
 The program was launched with a refreshed mobile app that supports scan-and-pay shopping in select markets.
 Safeway also activated QR payments and digital receipts with the updated mobile app.
 The "Just for U" rewards program (commonly branded J4U), first launched in 2012, was simplified to "for u" as part of the FreshPass launch.

-Other Albertsons stores in various markets have rebannered as Safeway, including Denver and Seattle.
+Other Albertsons stores in various markets have rebranded as Safeway, including Denver and Seattle.

+In October 2022, Albertsons and its competitor, Kroger, which also operates King Soopers and City Market stores, announced a merger agreement.
+Following initial opposition, the two parent companies said they would sell 400+ stores to a competitor, C&S Wholesale Grocers.
+Regardless, the planned merger has been challenged in court by a couple of states.
+In February 2024, Colorado Attorney General Phil Weiser filed a lawsuit; he summarized consumer and worker opposition: the merger "would lead to stores closing, higher prices, fewer jobs, worse customer service, and less resilient supply chains.”

 Private brands

-"Signature Select" is the company's signature private label that offers an everyday range of products.
-"Signature Reserve" is the company's private label for more upscale products.
-The label "Primo Taglio" is used for upscale deli products and "Lucerne" is the main dairy line for the company.
-In 2006, Safeway introduced an organically grown and processed line of products named "O Organics".
-A number of prepared dishes and soups are available under "Signature Cafe".
-After its acquisition by Albertsons, the combined company adopted Safeway's private label brand program, previously named "Safeway Select".

-Brand list

-Some of the brands in use are: